-Gopkiran “Gop” Rao, Chief Strategy and Marketing Officer at Mindtickle, recently joined Matt Benelli, Managing Director at Sandler Training, on the ACTivation Nation podcast.
+Gopkiran “Gop” Rao, Chief Strategy Officer at Mindtickle, recently joined Matt Benelli, Managing Director at Sandler Training, on the ACTivation Nation podcast.
 In his 20-year journey in B2B tech, Gop has focused on connecting processes, content, and tools that equip customer-facing representatives to engage customers over that time.

 In this podcast, Gop and Matt discuss what issues organizations are now facing given the myriad factors impacting sellers and the selling environment, why onboarding as a standalone activity is unproductive, and how revenue and sales leaders can ensure their salespeople are equipped to engage with customers and work with them to solve their business problems.
 In this engaging conversation, Gop and Matt discuss the criticality of a seller’s skills, behaviors, and attitude when engaging with the buyer.
 It’s a seller’s journey of continuous progress towards peak performance.
 Here are four of the key takeaways:

 Obviously, a lot has changed in the world since March of 2020.
 Almost overnight the world became more distributed, office-less, and digital.
 Rather than “pressing the flesh,” so to speak, we’ve had to convey the entirety of our experience as vendors and buyers through a 10 x 12-inch screen.
 This is not something that we as humans have really invested a lot of time and effort in, so now we must accelerate learning how to sell virtually and develop new skills.

 Everyone is now a seller